SpraxDev/BetterChairs/README.md

 I started with moving to Maven and deleting all those `spigot.jar`s from the repository.

-Because of that I rewrote the commit history and detached my Fork on GitHub to be no longer displayed as one (always said *'29 commits behind'* because the commit hashes changed).
+Because of that I rewrote the commit history and detached my Fork on GitHub to be no longer displayed as one (always said *'27 commits behind BlackScarx:master'* because the commit hashes changed).

 Today, I unofficially took over the project as soon as BlackScarx got inactive and maintain this repository.